New Tropical Storm Bonnie heads for hit on Central America

 MEXICO CITY (AP) — Tropical Storm Bonnie formed over the Caribbean on Friday as it headed for a quick march across Central America and potential development into a hurricane after reemerging in the Pacific.

-It had maximum sustained winds of 45 mph (75 kph) and was centered about 100 miles (160 kilometers) east-southeast of Bluefields on Nicaragua’s Atlantic coast, while moving to the west at 17 mph (28 kph).
+It had maximum sustained winds of 45 mph (75 kph) early Friday evening and was centered about 80 miles (130 kilometers) south-southeast of Bluefields on Nicaragua’s Atlantic coast, while moving to the west at 17 mph (28 kph).

-Rain began falling in Bluefields Friday, and authorities said they had established 50 temporary shelters.
+Rain began falling in Bluefields on Friday, and authorities said they had established 50 temporary shelters.

 Many of Bluefields’ 57,000 residents began nailing boards across their windows in preparation for the storm.
 Many Nicaraguans still remember Hurricane Joan, a powerful 1988 storm that wreaked huge damage on the Atlantic coast and caused almost 150 deaths in the country.